robinrendle/robinrendle.com/_posts/2013-07-01-quarks-atoms-and-molecules.md

 The theory is that by employing these distinct pieces developers can make the process faster and more efficient because they’re not forced to repeat the same code over and over again.
 This much appears to be common sense.

 Essentially what Brad calls for is [object oriented design](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/) which has been discussed in numerous articles and blog posts in the last few years.
-But that isn’t what really interested me about the post though, it was the *naming convention* he chose.
+But that isn’t what really interested me about the post though, it was the _naming convention_ he chose.

-Brad uses biological terms to quickly describe what sections of a design should do; *atoms* are the main chunks (placeholders, labels etc), whilst *molecules* are combinations of these standard atoms.
+Brad uses biological terms to quickly describe what sections of a design should do; _atoms_ are the main chunks (placeholders, labels etc), whilst _molecules_ are combinations of these standard atoms.
 The simplicity of it piqued my attention since ultimately what we’re discussing here isn’t just a design process, but also a distinction to be made in an interface.

 ![code](/uploads/code.png)

 Whilst reading it I found that as a designer I’m constantly refining two interfaces simultaneously; one for the user when they view the website, the other for developers that have yet to tackle the code in the future, when adjustments or full-scale redesigns must be made.
-I realised that we throw the role of ‘user’ onto people that navigate the website itself, and yet seem to forget that the code we write will work for developers much in the same way. *Developers are users too*.
+I realised that we throw the role of ‘user’ onto people that navigate the website itself, and yet seem to forget that the code we write will work for developers much in the same way. _Developers are users too_.

 So when we organise and name our files or directories we are inadvertently creating an interface by which developers will have to navigate.
 Designing conventions for these files, and how they’ll be organised, is fundamental then if we are to ensure active (and fast) development in the future.
 Atomic design and <abbr title="object oriented css">OOCSS</abbr> seem like the solution to this problem.

-***
+---

 Over the past few months I’ve been struggling with several aspects of this idea though.
 In all honesty, I feared that modularising web development in this way might make things too clean and too safe.
 I worried that the content might get shafted and we’d grow accustomed to designing patterns, whereas sometimes the most interesting aspect of a design is the part that defies pre-established conventions.

 In the short talk I gave at [Second Wednesday](http://secondwednesday.org.uk/) earlier this year I mentioned these fears for the first time and discussed what can happen when we treat all content as being part of a single system.
 Sometimes a component requires a design that is never reused, that sort of [one-of-a-kind](http://www.smashingmagazine.com/2012/02/08/the-journey-from-writer-to-reader/) embellishment, sparking interest or delighting the user in some way.
 If it was repeated then it might become boring or even worse, repellant.
 In the end I decided to dive into <abbr title="object oriented css">OOCSS</abbr>, leaving behind many of these fears.
 Yet some refused to leave and they loomed over my process like a dark cloud.

 ## The needle in the haystack